Wind: Enhanced Fujita scale

 The Enhanced Fujita Scale (EF Scale) rates the strength of tornadoes by using damage to estimate wind speed.
 It has six levels, from visible damage to complete destruction.
-It is used in the United States and some other countries with small modifications (among which include Canada and France).
+It is used in the United States and in some other countries, including Canada and France, with small modifications.

 Station model

 The station model plotted on surface weather maps uses a wind barb to show both wind direction and speed.
 The wind barb shows the speed using "flags" on the end.